 Bone Grafting with Your Lafayette Dentist

-If another dentist has told you that you are not a good candidate for dental implants, you might be wondering about your options.
-The problem is likely that the other dentist doesn’t see enough jawbone available to support a dental implant.
-Because your teeth act like anchors in your jawbone, when you lose teeth the bone in your jaw begins to lose its form and reabsorb.
-This can put your other teeth at risk for failure because the foundation of your teeth is literally melting away.
-That it is why discussing implants as soon as possible after tooth loss is so important.
+Your teeth act as anchors in your jawbone, so when you lose teeth, the bone in your jaw begins to lose its form and reabsorb.
+This puts your other teeth at risk for failure because the foundation of your teeth is melting away.
+That is why discussing implants as soon as possible after tooth loss is so important.

 The good news is that there may still be hope for you to get dental implants in Lafayette, LA.
 If you are interested in dental implants but concerned about the condition of your bone, please give us a call.
 We are happy to examine you and provide you with our recommendation.